 |Color||Set the color of the chart header options.|

 - You can’t interact with Google Maps in Edit mode.
 You need to switch to View mode.

 - Filled area maps don't support Latitude, Longitude or Address geographic field types.

 - For bubble maps, Postal Code can be a U.S. ZIP code (for example, 94043) or an international postal code (example: L4L 9H8).
 For filled area maps Postal Code can be a U.S. ZIP code.

 - Maximum data limit:

-- 1,000 bubbles for other geographic field types.
+- 3,500 bubbles or filled areas for other geographic field types.

 - You can't enable drill down in Google Maps.

 - Google Maps doesn't support using optional metrics.